 While you can’t control the path of the storm, you can control the outcome by making sure you’re properly protected in the event of a weather-related incident.
-That means it is time to review your homeowner’s insurance policy!
-Here are
+That means it is time to review your Homeowner’s Insurance policy!
+Here

 Does your current coverage fully respond to weather issues?

-Most homeowner's insurance policies provide coverage for the structure of your home against named perils, or certain catastrophes (such as fires, hurricanes, tornadoes, lightning, or other disasters specifically noted in your homeowners insurance policy).
+Most Homeowner's Insurance policies provide coverage for the structure of your home against named perils, or certain catastrophes (such as fires, hurricanes, tornadoes, lightning, or other disasters specifically noted in your Homeowner’s Insurance

-A notable coverage exclusion of Homeowner's Insurance policies are floods and earthquakes; insurance to protect against these types of losses almost always has to be purchased under a separate policy.
+A notable coverage exclusion of Homeowner's Insurance policies are floods and earthquakes; insurance to protect against these types of losses almost always is purchased under a separate policy.

 Coverage for your Personal Belongings

-Your homeowners insurance policy will also provide basic coverage to protect the contents of your home.
-According to the Insurance Information Institute, “most companies provide coverage for 50% to 70% of the amount of insurance you have on the
+Your Homeowner’s Insurance policy will also provide basic coverage to protect the contents of your home.
+According to the Insurance Information Institute, “most companies provide coverage for 50% to 70% of the amount of insurance you have

 You can extend the amount of that coverage in the event you need additional protection by adding a Valuable Possessions Endorsement to your Homeowner's policy.